 Homes sold under the Help to Buy scheme must adhere to the following regional price caps, which came into force in April 2021.

-To be eligible for a Help to Buy loan, you need to be looking for a new-build home and also must:
+To be eligible for Help to Buy, you need to be buying a new-build home and also must:

 - have a deposit of at least 5%

 - be buying a home for less than the price cap in your region

 - be purchasing a property you intend to live in most of the time

 - not let out the property or use it as a second home

 - take out a mortgage with a term of no longer than 35 years.